Giving: hand research

 In 1986 A. Rodewald et al. presented the first 'phantom picture' describing the typical hand characteristics in Fragile-X syndrome (Xq27).

-Combined with other sources, the author presents below an updated comprehensive 'phantom picture' for the most typical hand-characteristics in Fragile-X syndrome.
+Combined with other sources, a more comprehensive 'phantom picture' (not all 36 hand signs are listed) for the most typical hand-characteristics in Fragile-X syndrome is presented inside this article.

-'Phantom picture' of the hand in Fragile-X syndrome: 28 typical characteristics.
+'Phantom picture' of the hand in Fragile-X syndrome: 28 typical characteristics (the details have been described in the white box above).

 Phantom picture for Fragile-X syndrome: including the simian line.

-C - Hand morphology (including: finger length & hand shape).
+B - Hand shape morphology (including: finger length & hand shape);

 An overview of the details (see also the 'phantom picture' above):